jcervas/class-cmu-84-352/syllabus.md

 - **In-class exercise – Conspiracy Theories**
 - Streb, Chapter 2
-- RODRIGO DOMINGUEZ-VILLEGAS & MICHAEL RIOS, FROM ELIGIBILITY TO THE BALLOT BOX: EXAMINING THE RACIAL AND ETHNIC VOTER TURNOUT GAPS IN THE U.S. AND CALIFORNIA (UCLA Latino Policy & Politics Institute) (2022),
+- Rodrigo Dominguez-villegas & Michael Rios, From Eligibility To The Ballot Box: Examining The Racial And Ethnic Voter Turnout Gaps In The U.s. And California (UCLA Latino Policy & Politics Institute) (2022),
   <https://latino.ucla.edu/research/voter-turnout-gaps-2020/>

 ##### Feb 16 – The offices we elect/direct democracy